Universal Fault-Tolerant Quantum Computing with Stabiliser Codes: Non-ELNP Fault-Tolerant Quantum Channels

-Nevertheless, these unbounded-spread, unitary implementations of logical operators are fault-tolerant (i.e.~have a threshold) with respect to standard concatenated code decoders \cite{Chamberland}.
-This is because such decoders are implemented one layer at a time.
-Thus, high weight errors that arise due to spreading on the layers on which a logical operator implementation is not transversal can be corrected using the other type of layer, with respect to which errors are not spread such that uncorrectable errors do not arise as a result of the implementation.
-Thus, these high weight errors -- which would not need to be correctable for generic thresholded decoders -- are correctable for decoders that directly use the concatenated structure of the code.
-Thus, the logical operator implementations are conditionally fault-tolerant -- conditional on the decoder being implemented one layer at a time.
-The scheme cannot implement arbitrary logical operators fault-tolerantly using only unitary quantum channels, because intermediate error-correction is required between unitary channels to implement more general logical operators, such as $\overline{TH}$.
-However, it allows the generators of a universal set of logical operators to be implemented unitarily, from which arbitrary operations can be performed without need for the methods of Sec.~\ref{Sec:IV}.
+Nevertheless, these unbounded-spread, unitary implementations of logical operators are fault-tolerant (i.e.~have a threshold) with standard concatenated code decoders and a depolarising noise model \cite{Chamberland}.
+This is possible because large errors that arise due to spreading on the layers on which a logical operator implementation is not transversal can be corrected using the other type of layer, with respect to which errors are not spread such that uncorrectable errors do not arise as a result of the implementation.
+Thus, if $\mathcal{E}$ is a depolarising channel and $\mathcal{H}$ and $\mathcal{T}$ are implementations of $\bar{H}$ and $\bar{T}$ respectively as described then $\mathcal{E}_{\mathcal{H}}$ and $\mathcal{E}_{\mathcal{T}}$ are noise models that are non-local, but which have specific structure that arises from the deliberate construction of the code family and channels that nonetheless allows for a threshold.